Freddie Freeman Player Props: Dodgers vs. Yankees

 Freddie Freeman At The Plate

-- He ranks second in batting average, third in on base percentage, and fifth in slugging among the qualifying hitters in baseball.
+- Among the qualified batters in MLB play, he ranks second in batting average, fourth in on-base percentage, and fifth in slugging.

-- He has gone deep in nine games this year (15.5%), leaving the park in 3.7% of his trips to the dish.
+- He has hit a home run in 15.3% of his games this season, and 3.7% of his chances at the plate.

-- Freeman has driven in a run in 21 games this season (36.2%), including eight games with more than one RBI (13.8%).
-He has also driven home three or more of his team's runs in five contests.
+- Freeman has had at least one RBI in 35.6% of his games this year (21 of 59), with two or more RBI eight times (13.6%).
+He has also been responsible for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.